darianlee555/Simple-Linear-Regression-Project/README.md

 ## Context

 As part of my coursework at Stony Brook University, I was required to perform data analysis involving simple linear regression models.
-Here is one such project that demonstrates me making a simple linear regression model based on data sets and analyzing the model.
+Here is one such project that demonstrates me making a simple linear regression models based on data sets and analyzing the models.
 This project is broken into two parts (A and B), both with different objectives.
 Please take a look below!

 ## Part A